-President Trump recently issued three executive orders to streamline civil service accountability and reduce some of the power of federal employee unions.
-These orders are a useful first step, but, as the Partnership for Public Service observed, the current civil service system “is a relic of a bygone era.”
-Common Good has concluded that the current system is unconstitutional and should be completely overhauled.
-Philip Howard recently spoke on the issue at The Federalist Society’s Sixth Annual Executive Branch Review Conference.
+- In May, President Trump issued three executive orders to streamline civil service accountability and reduce some of the power of federal employee unions.
+Unfortunately, in August, a judge struck down most of the provisions of the orders, finding them in conflict with the 1978 Civil Reform Act.
+As the Partnership for Public Service has observed, the current civil service system “is a relic of a bygone era;” Common Good has concluded that the current system is unconstitutional and should be completely overhauled.
+In April, Philip Howard spoke on the issue at The Federalist Society’s Sixth Annual Executive Branch Review Conference.
 A video of the speech is available here.

 Originally published in the May 29th, 2018 edition of the Common Good Newsletter – sign up here to receive these updates straight to your inbox